 - Perfectly Cromulent Word: Ben Folds is probably the worst offender, but all of the judges use words that sound like they're either music industry insider lingo or ones they just made up ("pitchy," borrowed from American Idol, seems to be the most popular).

-- Piss Take Rap: While remarking on a performance by "rapapella" group Urban Method, Ben Folds improvisednote some extremely nerdy freestyle.
+- Piss-Take Rap: While remarking on a performance by "rapapella" group Urban Method, Ben Folds called back to a song by his old band Majosha with an extremely nerdy rap.
 Hilarity Ensued.

 - Power Trio: The judges.